byorntan/4CE-AKI/README.md

 type: prothrombotic event type (dvt,vt,pe,mi)
 description: String of diagnosis (for easier readability)
 ```
+For the purposes of these analyses, these two sections are not strictly required, and the relevant sections can be commented out in the initial script if these files are not readily available.

 ## How to Use
 1) Ensure pre-requisite custom files are present alongside the 4CE data tables.